 To license this image please contact me at firstname.lastname@example.org.

-Here’s how it goes: you whip up a sweet tart dough and bake it.
-Meanwhile you cook up a macerating liquid for the fruit with Bourbon, honey, cinnamon and a pinch of cayenne pepper and then soak the sliced plums in it.
+Here’s how it goes: you macerate the fruit in a mix of Bourbon, honey, cinnamon and a pinch of cayenne pepper.
 All those flavors work very well together, the cayenne pepper adds just a bit of sharpness that enhances the cinnamon.
-Once the plums have soaked up all the deliciousness you roast them in the oven until they are soft and cooked.
-Then you lay them into the fully baked baked shell and voila, your tart is ready to serve!
+Once the plums have soaked up all the liquid you roast them in the oven until they are soft.
+Then you lay them into the fully baked shell and voila, your tart is ready to serve!

 - ½ teaspoon salt